 If you are a Superior member when you have your baby, your baby is enrolled with Superior on his/her date of birth.
 Superior gets information from the hospital to add your baby as a new Superior member.
-It is still important that you contact www.yourtexasbenefits.com or contact Health & Human Services Commission to also report the birth of your baby, so your baby can get all the health care he/she needs.
+It is still important that you contact the Texas CHIP program to also report the birth of your baby, so your baby can get all the health care he/she needs.